Get 5% OFF + a Free Item for Life

 • Inside: The inside variety is shorter and skinnier.
 It comes with hard fat and a membrane that you need to trim away.

 • Outside: The outside variety is generally more desirable.
-While you should still trim this cut, it comes with much less fat.
+While you should still trim this cut, it has much less fat.
 Additionally, outside skirt steak is much more flavorful.
-It is usually the cut you’ll find in restaurants.
+It’s usually the cut you’ll find in restaurants.

 What Is a Flank Steak?

 Flank steak is a large and squat cut.
-It is very meaty and has a low-fat content.
+It’s meaty and has a low fat content.
 Most meat markets sell flank steaks as the whole muscle.
 The average cut weighs around 2 pounds and yields four servings.

 Flank steak is the most popular name for these cuts, but you may also hear it called: